-Mendenhall Glacier and Gold Creek Salmon Bake in Juneau, Alaska
+Mendenhall Glacier & Gold Creek Salmon Bake Juneau, Alaska

 Looking for a great excursion in Juneau for your family?
 It can take me forever to find the perfect activity at each cruise port.
 There are many "must haves" for each person in our family.
 Here are a few things I look for:

 Just to name a few.
 Oh, and cost!
 Cost was a big factor when we explored potential activities for our Alaska cruise.
 Prices can be extremely high for Alaskan adventure excursions.

 It's a big debate whether to do a ship sponsored excursion or arrange one on your own.
 I'm of the belief that I'd rather pay a few more dollars for the peace of mind that IF there is a delay returning from an excursion (think flat tire or traffic) then the ship will wait for you.

 I had always dreamed of seeing the Mendenhall Glacier.
 Plus, I've heard from many people that the salmon in Alaska is out of this world.
 We enjoy salmon okay, although fish is not a regular staple on our dinner table.
 However, I was determined to sample this local specialty when in Alaska.
 So when I found both of these destinations included in one excursion in Juneau, saw it lasted 3 1/2 hours, included facilities at both sites, and we could head back from the salmon bake at our leisure in shuttles that ran frequently back to the pier, count me IN!